-President, Provost, CAO and CFO Deans/Vice Presidents Leadership set the tone for the importance of the PM/Merit process.
-Monitor school/unit progress and encourage timely execution of the program Encourage and conduct high level review to ensure fair, equitable PM and merit calibration process Lend support for escalations Set the merit input strategy for the school/unit Empower HR Business Partners to serve as their point of escalation Monitor school/unit progress for completion and adherence to performance and merit strategies Assign final staff ratings for late or missing reviews Participate in performance rating calibration and finalize prior to merit process Drive consistency and equity across the unit Participate in merit calibration and authorize final merit decisions for school/unit Effectively communicate PM/merit calibration changes and rationale to Managers ensuring that Managers can support and communicate final decisions to staff Approve final ratings and merit spend Finance Directors (FD) Managers and Next Level Approvers Support the PM and merit processes for each client Regularly review and maintain the financial elements related to employee headcount to ensure accurate and seamless reporting, with HR Business Partners Attend merit calibration training Partner with HRBP and Dean/VP, to ensure a collaborative and balanced process Review and authorize the school/unit final merit allocation prior to final submission to Compensation (i.e., adhere to the school/unit budget) Note any impact to grants based on the final merit decisions, and communicate/distribute the budget accordingly.
-Execute the PM program for all direct reports Complete manager reviews and assign performance ratings Conduct timely performance discussions with direct reports Hold direct reports accountable for the timely completion of the PM program for their direct reports Provide merit input based on variations in performance, subject to the unit leader's merit strategy Conduct timely merit discussions with direct reports
+Provost, and CFO Deans & Vice Presidents Leadership set the tone for the importance of the PM/Merit process.
+Monitor school/unit progress and encourage timely execution of the program Encourage and conduct high level review to ensure fair, equitable PM and merit calibration process Lend support for escalations Set the merit input strategy for the school/unit Empower HR Business Partners to serve as their point of escalation Monitor school/unit progress for completion and adherence to performance and merit strategies Assign final staff ratings for late or missing reviews Participate in performance rating calibration and finalize prior to merit process Drive consistency and equity across the unit Participate in merit calibration and authorize final merit decisions for school/unit Effectively communicate PM/merit calibration changes and rationale to Managers ensuring that Managers can support and communicate final decisions to staff Approve final ratings and merit spend Finance Directors (FD) Managers and Next Level Approvers Support the PM and merit processes for each client Regularly review and maintain employee headcount data to ensure accurate and seamless reporting with HR Business Partners Attend merit calibration training Partner with HRBP and Dean/VP, to ensure a collaborative and balanced process Review and authorize the school/unit final merit allocation prior to final submission to Compensation (i.e. adhere to the school/unit budget) Note and resolve any impact to grants based on the final merit decisions.
+Execute the PM program for all direct reports.
+Complete manager reviews and assign performance ratings Hold direct reports accountable for the timely completion of the PM program for their direct reports Provide merit input based on variations in performance, subject to the unit leader's merit strategy Conduct timely merit discussions with direct reports